hiddenalt/bot_memi4/README.md

 ⚠️Localization is temporarily hardcoded to Russian language.
 English translations will be committed as soon as possible.

 ## Security Vulnerabilities
-If discover a security vulnerability, please send an e-mail to The Hiddenalt Project at [admin@hiddenalt](mailto:admin@hiddenalt.ru).
+If discover a security vulnerability, please send an e-mail to The Hiddenalt Project at [admin@hiddenalt.ru](mailto:admin@hiddenalt.ru).
 All security vulnerabilities will be fixed as soon as possible.

 ## Licence
 Memer the Bot is free software distributed under the terms of the MIT license.